EetuHernesniemi/iOS-ByteCoin/README.md

 1. Copy ConfigTemplate file
 2. Rename the copy.
 3. Set the API_KEY value in the template copy to one which you get from www.coinapi.io by email.
+4. Modify ByteCoin.xcodeproj file to use the configuration file copied at application launch.